 Vitamin C is an essential nutrient and is required for countless metabolic reactions in all mammals.
-It plays major roles in the health of the adrenal glands and the immune system, is an antioxidant and natural antihistamine.
-It helps form proteins responsible for healthy growth of skin, ligaments, tendons and blood vessels and helps wounds heal and scars form.
-Vitamin C also works to repair cartilage, teeth and bones.
+It plays a major role in the health of the adrenal glands and the immune system, is an antioxidant and natural antihistamine.
+It helps form proteins responsible for the healthy growth of skin, ligaments, tendons, and blood vessels and helps wounds heal and scars form.
+Vitamin C also works to repair cartilage, teeth, and bones.

 Vitamin K (Phylloquinone)

 Vitamin K plays a role in the biosynthesis of proteins that act to coagulate blood and is needed for metabolic processes within the cells of bones and other tissues.